Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neuropathic back pain is pain that occurs as a direct consequence of a damage or illness affecting the somatosensory system.
+Neuropathic back pain is pain that occurs as a direct consequence of injury or disease affecting the somatosensory system.

 Neurogenic pain syndromes occur when peripheral or central nociceptive structures are involved in the pathological process.
-When the peripheral nervous system is damaged, the pain is called peripheral, when the central nervous system is affected.
+When the peripheral nervous system is affected, pain is called peripheral, when the central nervous system is affected, it is called central.

 The clinical picture of neurogenic pain syndromes is polymorphic.
 Pain can be permanent or paroxysmal.
 Most often, permanent pain occurs with complete neural damage.
-Neurogenic pain is often accompanied by the presence of concomitant phenomena, such as paresthesia, dysesthesia, allodynia, hyperpathy, hyperesthesia and hypoesthesia.
-It is very important that in the picture of neurogenic pain, local vegetative disorders can be detected in the form of tissue swelling, changes in dermographism, skin color and temperature, as well as trophic changes in the skin, subcutaneous tissue, hair and nails.
+Neurogenic pain is often accompanied by the presence of concomitant phenomena, such as paresthesia, dysesthesia, allodynia, hyperpathy, hyperesthesia and hypesthesia.
+It is very important that the picture of neurogenic pain can reveal local vegetative disorders in the form of tissue swelling, changes in dermographism, skin color and temperature, as well as trophic changes in the skin, subcutaneous tissue, hair and nails.
 The intensity of pain can depend on internal and external influences.
-Pain can be provoked by noise, light, changes in the temperature of the air, emotional experiences and various visceral effects.
-Clinically important in the context of the problem under consideration is the fact that, in contrast to somatogenic pain syndromes, pain in damage to the structures of the nociceptive system can be delayed and occur with a delay of up to 2-3 years.
+Pain can be provoked by noise, light, changes in air temperature, emotional experiences and various visceral influences.
+Clinically important in the context of the problem under consideration is the fact that, unlike somatogenic pain syndromes, pain due to damage to the structures of the nociceptive system can be delayed and occur with a delay of up to 2-3 years.

-In the clinical evaluation of the symptoms of neuropathic pain, positive and negative symptoms are identified.
+In clinical evaluation of neuropathic pain symptoms, positive and negative symptoms are distinguished.
 The term positive, of course, is not entirely appropriate in this case.
-Nevertheless, positive symptoms are understood to mean the presence of spontaneous or evoked algic phenomena.
-Spontaneous symptoms include those that occur without external influences, and which are based on spontaneous generation of impulses with nociceptors or nociceptive fibers: paroxysmal pain, dysesthesia.
-Paresthesia.
-Symptoms caused include algic phenomena that arise as a response to external influences, which are based on peripheral or central sensitization.
-The evoked symptoms are: allodynia (mechanical, temperature or chemical), hyperalgesia for touch and needle pricking, sympathetically sustained pain.
-Negative symptoms include objectively detectable signs of loss of sensory functions: decreased tactile (sensitivity to touch), pain (needle prick), temperature and vibration sensitivity.
+However, positive symptoms are understood as the presence of spontaneous or evoked algic phenomena.
+Spontaneous symptoms include those signs that arise without external influences and are based on spontaneous generation of impulses by nociceptors or nociceptive fibers: paroxysmal pain, dysesthesia, paresthesia.
+Evoked symptoms include algic phenomena that arise as a response to external influences and are based on peripheral or central sensitization.
+Evoked symptoms: allodynia (mechanical, thermal or chemical), hyperalgesia to touch and needle prick, sympathetically maintained pain.
+Negative symptoms include objectively detectable signs of sensory function loss: decreased tactile (sensitivity to touch), pain (needle prick), temperature and vibration sensitivity.

-For the diagnosis of neuropathic pain, short questionnaires can be used to diagnose the presence of precisely neuropathic pain in a patient with great certainty.
+To diagnose neuropathic pain, one can use short questionnaires that allow one to diagnose with high reliability the presence of neuropathic pain in a patient.

 Diseases most often accompanied by the development of neuropathic pain